marcaddeo/cl/README.md

 SUBCOMMANDS:
-    added         Creates a change entry to be placed in the Added section of the CHANGELOG [aliases: add] changed       Creates a change entry to be placed in the Changed section of the CHANGELOG [aliases: change] deprecated    Creates a change entry to be placed in the Deprecated section of the CHANGELOG [aliases: deprecate]
-    removed       Creates a change entry to be placed in the Removed section of the CHANGELOG [aliases: remove] fixed         Creates a change entry to be placed in the Fixed section of the CHANGELOG [aliases: fix] security      Creates a change entry to be placed in the Security section of the CHANGELOG edit          Opens the change file for direct editing
+    added         Creates a change entry to be placed in the Added section of the CHANGELOG [aliases: add] changed       Creates a change entry to be placed in the Changed section of the CHANGELOG [aliases: change] deprecated    Creates a change entry to be placed in the Deprecated section of the CHANGELOG [aliases: deprecate] removed       Creates a change entry to be placed in the Removed section of the CHANGELOG [aliases: remove] fixed         Creates a change entry to be placed in the Fixed section of the CHANGELOG [aliases: fix] security      Creates a change entry to be placed in the Security section of the CHANGELOG edit          Opens the change file for direct editing yank          Mark a specific release as [YANKED]
 ```

 ## Examples